floriankraemer/floriankraemer.github.io/_posts/Are-the-SOLID-Principles-problematic.markdown

 ## Use of AI to find SOLID Violations

 AI is doing a surprisingly good job (most of the time) to find and explain when SOLID principles aren’t followed.
 But **don’t blindly trust the AI**!
 If the reasoning or code provided by the AI makes no sense or you have doubts about it, don’t take its response seriously!
+I'm using mostly ChatGTP but I assume you'll get similarly good results with other AIs like Claude AI.

 Even without giving it a lengthy prompt I've got often good results by just telling it the programming language and asking it to refactor or explain a single method or a whole class based on the SOLID principles.